shadow-1/yi-hack-v3/README.md

 8. Configure the camera as normal by scanning the QR code on the smartphone.
 Ensure that your smartphone is connected to 2.4GHz wireless network.

-9. Blue light should come ON indicating that your Wifi connection has been successful.
+9. Blue light should come ON indicating that your WiFi connection has been successful.

 10. Although the WiFi connection on your camera has been successful but you won't be able to pair it with your phone yet until you perform the following steps.